 Against the box of Variable value, we need to paste the path to the bin folder of JDK(please, don't forget to add a semicolon at the end of this path.)

-Next, click the OK button to save the new value of Path System variable.
+Next, click the OK button to save the new value of the Path System variable.

 Next, click the OK button on the previous window of Environment Variables, to save and apply the changes.

-In the Command Prompt window, we will check whether Java is successfully installed and running in our system.
+In the Command Prompt window, we will check if Java is successfully installed and running in our system.

-This concludes the successful setup of the environment variables of Java, to run the Java programs.
+This concludes a successful setup of the Java environment variables, to run the Java programs.
 Next in, executing our first Java program.